Skip to main content

 5. Add thyme sprigs and remaining wine to the crock pot and cover.

-6. When the liquid in the slow cooker begins to reduce, add chuck roast, potatoes, and carrots, and then pour in enough stock/broth to cover the sides but not the top of meat.
+6. When the liquid in the slow cooker begins to reduce, add chuck roast, potatoes, and carrots, and then pour in enough stock/broth to cover the sides but not the top of the meat.

-7. Slow cook for 3 hours, and then will you have a mouthwatering meal on hand.
+7. Slow cook for 3 hours, and then you will have a mouthwatering meal on hand.

 Cedar plank bacon-wrapped andouille sausage